mrxk/dev-env/README.md

 The following commands work together to create a persistant environment for running single commands.

- * `rebuild --type spawn`: Build a spawn dev-env image in the current directory
+ * `rebuild --spawn`: Build a spawn dev-env image in the current directory
  * `spawn`: Spawn a detached dev-env container in the current directory
  * `exec`: Exec a command via bash in a spawned dev-env container in the current directory
  * `stop`: Stop a spawned dev-env container in the current directory
- * `rm --type spawn`: Remove a spawn dev-env container in the current directory
+ * `rm --spawn`: Remove a spawn dev-env container in the current directory
- * `rmi --type spawn`: Remove a spawn dev-env container and its associated image in the current directory
+ * `rmi --spawn`: Remove a spawn dev-env container and its associated image in the current directory

 The `spawn` command creates an image from the given environment (if one does not already exist) and then creates and starts a persistent container in the